k0f1/configuring-linux-web-server/README.md

 To run flask app on the instance (ubuntu OS), we have to install Apache server, WSGI (Web Server Gateway Interface), flask and other libraries used in the app.

-Create the project directory with `sudo mkdir /var/www/datafrica`:- cd into /var/www/datafrica
+Create the project directory with `sudo mkdir /var/www/datafrica`:-, cd into /var/www/datafrica,
-Now clone your direcory and cd into it
+Now clone your direcory and cd into it,

-Then install virtual environment:
+Then install virtual environment:,
 From `/var/www/datafrica/catalog` directory,
-First install pip:
+First install pip:,
 `sudo apt-get install python3-pip`,

-Then install virtual environment with:
+Then install virtual environment with:,
 `python3 -m pip install --user virtualenv`,
-Then create venv with  `python3 -m venv env`
+Then create venv with  `python3 -m venv env`,
 Now activate virtualenv with `source env/bin/activate`